Parte o todo el contenido en esta página disponible solo en inglés.

 Previously, Dr. Dahl worked at the NIH National Cancer Institute, at the National Center for Human Genome Research, at a start-up diagnostics company, the Advanced Technology Program at NIST, and was on the faculty of the University of Pittsburgh.
 She received a bachelor's degree from the University of Iowa, master’s and doctoral degrees from the University of Wisconsin, and postdoctoral training at the Karolinska Institute in Stockholm and the University of Minnesota.

-Colleen D. Egan is the President & CEO of the Illinois Science and Technology Coalition (ISTC) a member-driven 501(c)(6) non-profit, nonpartisan organization that cultivates technology-based economic development across the state through data, policy, innovation programming, and advocacy.
+Colleen D. Egan is the President Emeritus and Strategic Advisor of the Illinois Science and Technology Coalition (ISTC) a member-driven 501(c)(6) non-profit, nonpartisan organization that cultivates technology-based economic development across the state through data, policy, innovation programming, and advocacy.
 She also leads the Coalition’s STEM education 501(c)(3) Institute supporting impactful real-world learning programs for K-12 students.

 Colleen is the first woman and first LGBTQ person to lead the organization, starting the role in 2020.
 A former Registered Nurse, turned serial entrepreneur, she has been a founder, co-founder and C-Level executive leading six companies across multiple sectors; three being aquired.